Applying for the Park Scholarships Program

 When are Park Scholars selected?
 When will I know about my status?

 All applicants will be notified at each stage via email, but they can also check their status on the Park Scholarships decision portal.
 In general, candidates are notified of their Semifinalist status in late December and their Finalist status in late January.
-Park Scholarships recipients are notified in early March.
+Park Scholarships recipients are notified in March.
 The new class of Park Scholars is announced in early May.
 See the “Important Dates” sidebar for specific notification dates.

 Can the Park Scholarship be deferred?